Garage door maintenance isn’t sexy but it can save you from hearing that screeching sound every time you hit the door opener.

 Read further if you want to eliminate these annoying sounds and ensure your garage door is safe to use.

 Our garage door definitely was in need of an inspection.
 So this weekend I decided to do just that.
-Besides, the HomeSmarts app I installed on my iPhone reminded me I should have done this back in June.

 The first thing I did was to open the door while standing underneath it.
 This allowed me to listen and look for any signs of trouble.
-As you can see from this short video there was a lot of squeaking which could drive anyone nuts, especially if you need to open the door at 5 am without waking anyone else!!

-You can hear from the video that the main sources for noise were the rollers, roller hinges, and chain.
+The main sources for noise were the rollers, roller hinges, and chain.
 The rollers looked terrible.

 After cleaning all the rollers with a rag I then sprayed them with Blaster garage door spray lubricant.

 There are two reasons to use a special garage door lubricant like this one:

 - It will loosen up all moving parts

 - It will prevent dirt and grime buildup because it’s silicone-based